-SUMMARY OF THE 2019 REGULAR SESSION
+SUMMARY OF THE 2023 LEGISLATIVE SESSION

-To view all bills introduced during the Georgia General Assembly’s 2019 session, go to www.legis.ga.gov/.
+To view all bills introduced during the Georgia General Assembly’s 2023 session, please visit www.legis.ga.gov/.
 To view the bills signed by the Governor in 2023, visit https://gov.georgia.gov/executive-action/legislation/signed-legislation/2023.